fkhjoy/Coursera-Crash-Course-on-Python/README.md

 This repository contains all the solution codes as notebook of the course assessments done by me.

 N.B.
-If you find any error or issue, let me know through issue section.
+If you find any error or face any issue, let me know through issue section.
 Though all the codes were tested on coursera.

 **Crash Course on Python** part of the ***Google IT Automation with Python Professional Certificate***